Culture of Saint Kitts and Nevis: Cuisine

 With its rich soil, St. Kitts and Nevis grow a wide variety of fresh produce.
 Abundant seafood and meats such as goat add to the diet.
 The style of cooking is fairly simple, flavored much like other West Indian cuisine.
 Goat water stew, perhaps the country's most well-known dish, mixes goat, breadfruit, green pawpaw (papaya), and dumplings (also known as "droppers") in a tomato-based stew.
 Another favorite dish is cook-up, or pelau, which combines chicken, pig tail, saltfish and vegetables with rice and pigeon peas.
-Conkies bear a large similarity to tamales, though instead of having filling rolled inside the dough, the cornmeal is mixed together with grated sweet potato, pumpkin, coconut, and a few other ingredients; after wrapping the dough in banana leaves, they're boiled rather than steamed.
+Conkies bear a large similarity to tamales, though instead of having filling rolled inside the dough, the cornmeal is mixed together with grated sweet potato, pumpkin, coconut, and a few other ingredients; after wrapping the dough in banana leaves, they are boiled rather than steamed.
 Sweets tend to be simply made, sometimes with nothing more than fruit, like tamarind or guava, and sugar.

 Rum is as popular on St. Kitts and Nevis as it is throughout the Caribbean.
 The Brinley Gold Company manufactures rum on St. Kitts, with such distinctive flavors as coffee, mango, and vanilla.
 But the national drink is actually Cane Spirits Rothschild (often abbreviated to CSR), distilled from fresh sugar cane.
 Belmont Estate and St. Kitts Rum also make rum on the island.
-In addition several of the beach bars will provide moonshine rum produced by individuals with homemade stills.
+In addition, several of the beach bars will provide moonshine rum produced by individuals with homemade stills.

 Many villages on Nevis hold cookouts on Friday and Saturday nights, where people come together to eat, drink, play games like dominoes, and have a good time.